 Hop Aboard the Liber-Tea for the Best Edenton Bay Cruises

 If you saw my New York City post earlier this week, it may come as no surprise to you that I enjoy a good harbor cruise.
 The “Liber-Tea” is a beautifully appointed, comfortable 6-passenger tour boat that is powered with an eco-friendly electric motor.
-Hear interesting stories about Edenton and the beautiful Edenton Bay, while keeping cool under the canopy of the boat.
-There are a few different time options, including a sunset tour.
+Captain Mark will take you on a boat ride and will regale you with history lessons and interesting stories about Edenton and the Bay.
+There is a table for you to bring snacks and a canopy to stay shaded and cool.
+There are a few different time options, including Captain Mark’s speciality, a sunset tour.
+P.S. you’ll get a discount on a cruise if you show them your trolley ticket.

 Support Local Artists at the Chowan County Arts Council